Fano Schemes for Generic Sums of Products of Linear Forms: Special Sums of Products of Linear Forms

+Assume we have proven property $C^d_{k',m',m'+1}$ is true whenever $m' < m$, or whenever $m'=m$ and $k' < k$.
 For $d \leq 4$ we have $\sum_{i>k} \deg f_i \leq m+1$.
-Either one of the $f_i$ has to vanish, which would prove our claim, or by Lemma \ref{lemma:help}, all the factors of the $\bl_i$ occur as one of the (at most) $(m+1)$ linear factors of the $f_i$ for $i>k$.
-Let us partition the multiset of these linear factors in such a way that two of them are coprime exactly if they belong to different subsets.
-We say one of the subsets $I$ covers $\bl_i$ if $\bl_i$ is divisible by the elements of $I$.
-In this way every, all the $\bl_j$ have to be covered by one of the subsets of the partition.
-On the other hand, we have seen by Lemma \ref{lemma:help} that every $I$ may cover at most $p=\#I$ of the $\bl_j$.
-Hence, there can be at most one $\bl_j$ which is covered by more than one subset of the partition.
+Either one of the $f_i$ has to vanish, which would prove our claim, or by Lemma \ref{lemma:help}, all the linear factors of the $\bl_i$ occur as one of the (at most) $(m+1)$ linear factors of the $f_i$ for $i>k$.
+Here, by a \emph{linear factor} we we mean an equivalence class of linear forms, where two linear forms are equivalent if one is a non-zero scalar multiple of the other.

+By the above the linear factors of the $f_i$ form a multiset $L$ of cardinality at most $m+1$ and every $\bl_j$ is divisible by one of the elements of $L$.
+On the other hand, we have seen by Lemma \ref{lemma:help} that every $l\in L$ may divide at most $m(l)$ of the $\bl_j$, where $m(l)$ denotes the multiplicity of $l$ in $L$.
+Since $\# L \leq (m+1)$, there can be at most one $\bl_j$ which is divisible by more than one linear factor.
 This implies, we have $\bl_i = l_i^d$ for all but one of the summands on the left hand side.

 For $m > 2$ this implies that we can write the left hand side as the sum of only $(m-1)$ products, since we can write $l_i^d + l_j^d$ as a product of linear forms.
 Then using the induction hypothesis for $C^d_{k,m-1,m}$ concludes the proof for the case $m > 2$.